 Maintain a Connection to the Outside World

 Your loved one probably feels disconnected from anything beyond the jail walls.
-Help keep them involved by sharing news about family and friends to help them feel connected and informed.
+Help keep them involved by sharing news about family and friends so they feel connected and informed.
 In doing so, don’t focus on everything they’re missing.
 Instead, remind them of their strengths and abilities and talk about future goals to inspire hope.

 Understand the Jail’s Procedures